pierreforstmann/pgpasswd/README.md

 `pgpasswd`  has been successfully tested with PostgreSQL 9.5, 9.6, 10, 11, 12 and 13 on Linux. <br>
 ## Installation

-`pgpasswd` is a PostgreSQL extension and zn standalone executable (no need to install anything in the database, no `CREATE EXTENSION` to run).
+`pgpasswd` is a PostgreSQL extension and a standalone executable (no need to install anything in the database, no `CREATE EXTENSION` to run).

 ### Compiling